convoyrama/lagfm/README.md

 # LAG.FM Radio Suite
 > **By the community, for the community.**

 LAG.FM is a cross-platform radio client for simulator drivers (ETS2 / ATS).
-It provides audio streaming and real-time telemetry integration as a simple utility to help on the road.

 ## 📻 Overview
 This tool focuses on functional immersion: